Julia-XAI/ExplainableAI.jl/docs/src/lrp/developer.md

-The exclamation point in the function name `lrp!` is a [naming convention](https://docs.julialang.org/en/v1/manual/style-guide/#bang-convention) in Julia to denote functions that modify their arguments - in this case the first argument `rels[i]`, which corresponds to $R^k$.
+The exclamation point in the function name `lrp!` is a [naming convention](https://docs.julialang.org/en/v1/manual/style-guide/#bang-convention) in Julia to denote functions that modify their arguments -- in this case the first argument `rels[k]`, which corresponds to $R^k$.

 ### Rule calls
 As discussed in [*The AD fallback*](@ref lrp-dev-ad-fallback), the default LRP fallback for unknown layers uses AD via [Zygote](https://github.com/FluxML/Zygote.jl).

-Now that you are familiar with both the API and the four step computation of the generic LRP rules, the following implementation should be straightforward to understand:
+Now that you are familiar with both the API and the four-step computation of the generic LRP rules, the following implementation should be straightforward to understand:

 ```julia
 function lrp!(Rᵏ, rule, layer, modified_layer, aᵏ, Rᵏ⁺¹)
    # Use modified_layer if available